© Unofficial Royalty 2024

 July 16, 1557 – Death of Anne of Cleves, Queen of England, fourth wife of King Henry VIII of England, at Chelsea Old Palace in London, England; buried at Westminster Abbey in London, England

 Anne of Cleves is often considered the most fortunate of Henry VIII’s wives.
 Henry was terribly disappointed by his new bride.
 He found Anne humorless and boring.
 She looked unimpressive in her German costume, acted shy, and did not speak English.
-Six months after the marriage, Anne was informed that Henry wanted to end the marriage and Anne agreed to an annulment which was finalized on the grounds of non-consummation.
+Six months after the marriage, Anne was informed that Henry wanted to end the marriage and Anne agreed to an annulment on the grounds of non-consummation.
 Henry gave her a generous settlement and the use of Richmond Palace and Hever Castle.
 Anne was frequently at court, had a cordial relationship with Henry and his children, and was referred to as “the King’s Beloved Sister.”
 Anne of Cleves survived Henry and all his wives.
 Her last public appearance was at the coronation of her stepdaughter Queen Mary I. As the third lady in the land, she rode behind the new queen beside Mary’s sister Elizabeth.

 Unofficial Royalty: Anne of Cleves, Queen of England